 British Cycling has been at the heart of an unprecedented cycling boom in recent years, with millions of people getting on their bikes for fun, fitness or competition.

+As in any sport, the organisation’s success is underpinned by the dedication and enthusiasm of our members who can have a key role in the governance of British Cycling.
 If you have aspirations to be a board member, or simply want to have your views heard, here is a quick guide to how you can get involved with British Cycling and help shape the immediate and long-term future of our sport.

 Join your club’s committee